LinMAD/Nibble/README.md

 - Memory system layer (Like I saw in the Snowdrop from Massive entertainment)
 - Entity components system layer?
 - Physics system layer?
-- Build system, do I need it?
 - Scene managment (Better with UI but for now component will work)?
-- What about automated code linters?
 - How to write an automated tests for graphics?
 - What else?